 I'm going to steal something from that credit card company (because, heaven knows, they've stolen enough from me over the years).
 I'm going to steal that phrase, "Activate the Awesomeness."
-Not with reference to a credit card, but with reference to your relationship with God.

 Just as that credit card won't work until the person for whom it is offered activates it, so a personal relationship with God does not exist until the person to whom it is offered activates it.
 And it is activated by faith.
 By believing that Jesus is God's provision for your salvation, your forgiveness of sins, your peace with Him, and your eternal life.